maximilionus/dotfiles/alacritty/README.txt

 - Multiplexer (tmux) on app start.
 Closing window from gui WILL NOT exit the tmux session, be aware.
 - Automatic theme switching.
-Add '~/.local/bin' to $PATH and execute 'alacritty_theme_switch' to switch light and dark theme.
+Add '~/.local/bin' to $PATH and execute 'alacritty-theme-switch' to switch light and dark theme.
 This setting is saved between sessions.
 - GNOME DE scheme matching script in combination with zsh entries will set the color scheme depending on the current user scheme (light or dark).
 This